At 14 years old, I picked an old nylon-stringed guitar and started strumming away to songs like Shout to the Lord and Days of Elijah in my bedroom.

 Sometimes God puts us in lowly positions to see how we handle it.
 Only then will He release bigger things.

-Great worship leaders often start as musicians or vocalists on teams that others lead.
-I can’t think of a better way to learn how to become a worship leader than to serve under someone who is doing the thing you want to do.
+Great worship leaders often start as musicians or vocalists on teams that others lead and I can think of no better way to learn how to become a worship leader than to serve under someone who is doing the thing you want to do.

 You may come from a big church with an established worship team.
-Maybe they have a worship schedule where there doesn’t seem to be any opportunities for you to lead worship.
+Maybe they have a worship schedule where there don’t seem to be many opportunities for you to lead worship.